 Members of the Pension Scheme are Police Officers who commenced employment with SA Police prior to 1 June 1990.
+After this date, Police Officers are members of Super SA's Triple S Scheme.

 SUPERANNUATION CONTRIBUTIONS

 Member Contributions

 Member contributions to the Pension Scheme are based on a defined fixed percentage of fortnightly superannuation salary of between 5 and 6 percent.